jackrabbit72380/Uniflow/README.md

 Uniflow is a passion project with a strong foundation in graphic design and emulator management.
 With the help of the community, it has the potential to become a powerful tool for emulation enthusiasts.
 Join the effort and help bring Uniflow to its full potential!

 # installation instructions
-Download the whole Project as a Zip.
+Click the Green Code Box up on the top of this page Download the whole Project as a Zip.
 Extract to it's own folder.
 Launch Uniflow!
 Enjoy!

 # System Requairements